 - How the risks have been assessed and what measures are taken to protect the data.

-- A Data Processor Agreement shall be entered into if others are to operate systems or in other ways process personal data on behalf of the institution.
+- That a Data Processor Agreement has be entered into if others are to operate systems or in other ways process personal data on behalf of the institution.
 If the systems are operated by the institution, the same procedures for processing of data shall be covered by the internal control system.
-See guidelines on Data Processor Agreements (NO) and Uninetts resources on GDPR (NO).
+See Guidelines on Data Processor Agreements (NO) and Units resources on GDPR (NO).

 Personal data shall be secured to prevent unauthorised persons from gaining access to them and changing, deleting or damaging their content, and to ensure that the data are available to the persons who are to have access to them.